frzb/coinboot/README.md

 * **Easy Expandability**

-  Need to expand your machines with further configuration, software, libraries, proprietary drivers?
+  Need to expand your worker nodes with further configuration, software, libraries, proprietary drivers?
   By packing them as Coinboot plugin you can use them right after your machines have booted.
+  Without the overhead caused by configuration managment or running complex orchestration infrastructure.

 * **Insights out of the box**